NIH-NCPI/ncpi-fhir-ig/input/pagecontent/study_metadata.md

 The [Study DD Table](StructureDefinition-study-dd-table.html) itself is a simple container where each of the table's variables are referenced in the *observationResultRequirement* property.
 It too should have the appropriate vocabulary referenced from the dataset's code system for it's *topic*.

+#### Harmonization
+Data harmonization is one of the fundamental objectives when it comes to loading these data into FHIR and a key aspect of that is the use of common vocabularies across all datasets when possible.
+FHIR provides the resource type, ConceptMap, to provide maps from one CodeSystem to another.

+For the purposes of representing the data-dictionary in FHIR, the concept map can help document the transformations that took place during the ingestion process.
+Column X from table Y is mapped to Coding Z from Ontology A. By providing a complete mapping of all public terms that were identified during loading, we get the advantage of:

+1. quickly providing details to researchers to understand a bit more about what the original data looked like
+2. provide a baseline for those able to improve the mappings over time

+For the [example](ConceptMap-example-study-dd-conceptmap-1.html), a simple dataset contains 5 variables, subjectid, gender, age_at_enrollment, bmi and status all of which are mapped to UMLS terms.
+For BMI, there is an additional mapping to a LOINC term.
+Finally, the status variable is mapped to 1 entry from Human Phenotype Ontology term and 2 Mondo terms.

 ### Relevant Artifacts
 #### Dataset Specific CodeSystem
 Codes are a fundamental mechanic for relating things across different resources.
 To that end, there should be CodeSystems to represent the dataset, its tables and the variables' enumerations.